-Fresh/frozen boneless pork, pork chops, ribs, bone-in ham, livers, skin and fat: Obtain FSIS Form 9060-5, with the following certification statements additionally provided on a letterhead certificate:
+Fresh/frozen boneless pork, pork chops, ribs, bone-in ham, livers, skin and fat must be accompanied by FSIS Form 9060-5.
+The following statements must be provided on a letterhead certificate:

-The United States is free of classical swine fever and vaccination against the disease is prohibited.
-The pork and pork products were derived from animals that were subject to testing for chemical residues in accordance with the United States National Residue Program sampling plans.

-The pork and pork products were inspected and passed and found to be wholesome and fit for human consumption.

-The pork and pork products were produced under mandatory HACCP regulations that require testing for Salmonella and Escherichia coli and were found to be in full compliance.
+- The United States is free of classical swine fever and vaccination against the disease is prohibited. - The pork and pork products were derived from animals that were subject to testing for chemical residues in accordance with the United States National Residue Program sampling plans. - The pork and pork products were inspected and passed and found to be wholesome and fit for human consumption. - The pork and pork products were produced under mandatory HACCP regulations that require testing for Salmonella and Escherichia coli and were found to be in full compliance.